Spring Garden Revival

 Hull’s neighborhoods each present unique soil and environmental characteristics:

-• Nantasket Beach: Sandy, well-drained soils; acidic pH (5.5–6.0); proximity to wetlands and coastal buffers; Kentucky bluegrass dominant; organic-only near conservation lands
+• Nantasket Beach: Sandy, well-drained soils; acidic pH (5.5–6.0); proximity to wetlands and coastal buffers; Kentucky bluegrass dominant; organic-only recommendations near dunes.

-• Atlantic Hill: Rocky upland soils; moderate drainage; mature tree canopy; fine fescue in shade; compaction in older areas
+• Atlantic Hill: Rocky glacial till; moderate drainage; mature landscapes; compaction from older development; fine fescue in shaded areas.

-• Kenberma: Urban fill, variable drainage; higher compaction; perennial ryegrass and bluegrass mix; HOA standards may apply
+• Kenberma: Urban fill and marine clay; variable drainage; higher organic matter; perennial ryegrass and bluegrass mix; HOA standards may apply.

-• Sunset Point: Marine clay, slow drainage; high water table; buffer zones for streams/ponds; tall fescue in renovations
+• Sunset Point: Marine clay, shallow water table; strict buffer zones for wetlands; turf-type tall fescue in renovations; irrigation systems common.

-• Straits Pond Area: Wetland adjacency; organic-only recommendations; fine fescue and bluegrass; enhanced setbacks
+• Straits Pond Area: Wetland adjacency; strict phosphorus limits; fine fescue in shade; public water supply protection zones.

 Hull Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards